 Division 4 — Ministerial directions, general provisions

-71. Directions to port authority
+71. Which directions port authority obliged to obey

 Except as provided by this Act or any other written law, a port authority is not required to comply with any direction or administrative request given or made by or on behalf of the Government.